-Once in Spain with the approved work permit, it is necessary to make an appointment to obtain a foreign residency card.
+Once in Spain with the approved work permit, it is necessary to make an appointment to obtain a foreign residency card (TIE) and a social security number.
 If the work permit is under 6 months, the employee does not have the right to obtain a residency card, but is able to renew if all legal requirements are met.

 Do you still have questions or other legal topics you need answered?